Treat anxiety from the comfort of home

 Anxiety disorders are the most common mental health disorders in the United States, affecting about 18% of the population.
 Even though one in four adults will deal with an anxiety disorder in their lifetime, less than a third of people who struggle with anxiety receive treatment.

 You don’t have to just live with your anxiety disorder.
 Anxiety disorders are treatable—with counseling, medication, or a combination of the two.
-Workit’s anxiety treatment program includes:medical care from an expert clinician, group counseling, optional 1:1 coaching, and a curriculum of therapeutic courses handpicked for you.
+Workit’s anxiety treatment program includes medical care from an expert clinician, recovery group meetings, messaging with your care team, and a curriculum of therapeutic courses handpicked for you.